 International trade is evolving.
 To ensure you evolve with it, here you will find the latest information on key regulatory changes that may impact your international shipments.

-Find out what is changing on 1 July 2021 and how it may impact your business when exporting to customers in the EU.
+Find out what is changing on 1 July 2021 and how it will impact you.
 We don’t control or oversee governmental regulations, including the EU VAT reform rules and regulations.
 We’re providing information that may assist you with your shipments into the EU, and should not be relied on as legal or tax advice.

 If you have registered for an EU Import One Stop Shop (IOSS) number, we can store it in our UPS shipping systems, eliminating the need for you to provide this number each time you make a shipment.
 To do so, please complete and return below Power of Attorney (POA) document.